OneDrive/onedrive-api-docs/items/upload_large_files.md

 * Use resumable file transfers for files larger than 10 MB.
 * A fragment size of 10 MB for stable high speed connections is optimal.
 For slower or less reliable connections you may get better results from a smaller fragment size.
-The recommended fragment size is 4 MB.
+The recommended fragment size is between 5-10 MB.
 * Use a fragment size that is a multiple of 320 KB.
+Failing to use a fragment size that is a multiple of 320 KB can result in large file transfers failing after the last fragment is uploaded.

 ## Error responses